Firmsconsulting

 “Shirley is easy to work with and people like her”.

-Do not confuse a business mentor for a guide.
-Guides are the nice people who show you around the business.
+Do not confuse a mentor and a friend.
+Friends in the office are the nice people who show you around and go for coffee with you.
 Mentors push you to be your best.

-Look for a mentor who knows how to succeed and/or someone who wants you to succeed.
+Look for a mentor who knows how to succeed and someone who wants you to succeed.
 If you are mentored by someone who took 8 years to be promoted, the odds are they do not know how to progress, or worse, they think 8 years in one position is normal.
 That will just slow you down.
-You need to find someone who is open-minded to your skills and if you progress faster than they did, they are fine with this.
-They need to feel pride in your progression and development.
+You need to find someone who is open-minded and if you progress faster than they did, they are fine with this.
+They need to want to see you succeed.

 Find a mentor who does not have a big ego.
-Some mentors like to the role since it implies they are guiding junior employees.
+Some mentors like the role since it implies they are guiding junior employees.
 These are not mentors.
-They are employees who seek their stature by keeping others “down”.
-You want a mentor who is not threatened and therefore does not feel threatened by you.
+They are employees who seek to feel important by working with junior people.

 Your mentor is not your champion.
 Do not expect them to come out and publicly support you or champion you.
-That person is called your “champion”.
-Your mentor works behind the scenes to help you, and you only.
-You know someone is NOT your mentor when it is clear to EVERYONE that he or she is your mentor.
+That person is called your “champion” or your “sponsor”.
+Your mentor guides you to help you achieve your potential.

 Do not pick mentors based on their so-called “political” networks in the business.
 Whether you like it or not, you are too new to the business to understand the “in-crowd” nor can you trust a co-workers judgement on this.
 Remember that political “parties” come and go, even in business.
 It is better to operate outside this circle.

 Your mentor is not someone you speak to daily, weekly or even monthly.
 At best you may speak monthly but it’s usually less frequent.
 A good mentor is not going to get involved in the details, and you should not expect them to.
 They are helping you plan the arc of your life and career.
 An arc is developed over many months and usually years.
-They want to discuss your plans and ideas, and strategy to execute them.
+They want to discuss your plans and ideas, and strategy to achieve your goals.

 Things about which you should be extra careful

 Mentors will provide guidance and ideas.
 It is your job to find a way to execute this advice.
-If your mentor tells you, “Emma, it’s important you to speak the finance director and build a relationship”, it will really annoy her mentor if Emma frequently asked him the following:
+If a mentor tells you “it is important for you to build a good relationship with finance director”, it will really annoy your mentor if you will ask “How?”.

 Demonstrate respect and courtesy to your mentor at all times.
 Show your appreciation.
 They are not paid to do this, it takes away their time and they are making an investment where the payback is not at all clear.
 Show that you are actively using their advice.
 Make them proud of you.
 Validate their decision to help you.